 - The Ontario Government has changed the vacant units and excess land policy for the year 2001 and forward.
 This policy is a point in time program and the owner is allowed to go to the municipality only twice during the year.
 One thing is clear, the owner of the property should keep track of all their vacancies and make application at the end of the year for an adjustment in taxes.
 The Municipal Property Assessment Corporation assumes that all property is occupied and at the beginning of each year and the onus is still on the owner to ensure that they apply for this vacancy adjustment.
 The excess land provision has also been changed.
 If you have excess land on your property that is not used for business purposes or any other use, it should be taxed as excess land tax rate depending on your tax classification.
 If you have hired a consultant to look after your assessment, you should ask them about the vacant units and excess land provisions.

-- The Municipal Property Assessment Corporation has changed the base year valuation date to January 1st, therefore, the reassessed values for all property for taxation year 2006 willl be based on January 1, 2005 valuation and each year the valuation base year value will move one full year.
-Last date for appeal of these values is March 31st of each year.
-If you miss this appeal date all is not lost, you can still apply under the Request for Reconsideration process.
+- Last date for appeal of these values is March 31st of each year you also have the option to file a Request for Reconsideration of value instead of an appeal. .
 If you can convince the assessor that the value is too high then an adjustment will be made retroactive back to January 1st of that taxation year.
 From my experience, it would be to your advantage to have a consultant make this request, since they know what the assessor is looking for when describing the errors in the value.

 - Things most property owners should do for the next reassessment.